 The Reproduction Center is a division under the Office of the Vice President for Real Estate, Facilities Management, and Public Safety.
 The mission of the Office is to provide excellent customer service to the University Community by providing professional printing and duplication services.

-*Printed material that is to be displayed, posted or handed out, requires a stamp of approval to be visible on each piece by the Office of the Vice President for Student Affairs.
-Contact the UDC Print Shop for additional information.
+*Printed material that is to be displayed, posted, or distributed requires a stamp of approval to be visible on each piece by the Office of the Vice President for Student Affairs.
+Contact the Reproduction Center for additional information.

-Service Request Submission: Service request can be submitted via drop-off or email.
-Email request should be sent to firstname.lastname@example.org.
+Service Request Submission: Service requests can be submitted in person or by email.
+Email requests should be sent to email@example.com.

 Service Processing Time: Completion time various based on the size of the request.
 The typical completion time for request with quantities fewer than 300 is 1 to 3 days.
 Request with more than 300 quantities is 5 to 10 days.
 During peak times, completion time may take up to two weeks.

-Note: Any request with over 300 quantities should be submitted at least a week in advance of when the documents are needed.
-The Reproduction Center would not take responsibility of not having the print request completed in time of the event if the request were not submitted in a timely manner.
+Note: Any request with a quantity exceeding 300 should be submitted at least a week in advance of the desired completion date.
+The Reproduction Center will not take responsibility for missed deadlines if the request was not submitted in a timely manner.

 Print Request Recommendations Tips

-To ensure that the print job has the best looking images, submit images with a minimum resolution of 300 dots per inch or dpi (and up to 1200 dpi for text and vector graphic information).
-When it comes to printing graphics, the larger the file, and the higher the dpi, the print quality will be better.
+To prevent photographs and graphic images from appearing distorted, use a high-resolution image.
+To ensure the quality of a print job, submit images with a minimum resolution of 300 dots per inch or dpi (and up to 1200 dpi for text and vector graphic information).
+In general, print quality is increased when a large the file and high dpi is used.

-Like pictures and graphics, there is a difference between how the color on the computer screen works and how it is created for a printed document.
-Computer screens, TVs, digital projectors, and other similar equipment use the RGB (Red, Green, Blue) method where different spectrums (colors) of light are combined.
-Printing most commonly combines four inks; Cyan, Magenta, Yellow and Black (CMYK) together.
+Like pictures and graphics, there is a difference between how the color on a screen and color on a printed document.
+Electronic devices use the RGB (Red, Green, Blue) method where different spectrums of light are combined.
+Printing most commonly combines four inks; Cyan, Magenta, Yellow and Black (CMYK).

-Since most of the computer equipment on campus is consumer grade, this can pose some difficulty and frustration when trying to match colors.
+Most of the computer equipment on campus is consumer grade, which poses difficulty when trying to match colors.
 If exact color reproduction or matching is important to the project, please talk with a Reproduction Center staff member ahead of time.
-This way a solution can be found based on the equipment and software being used.
+This will allow for time to find a solution based on the equipment and software being used.

-When designing with Microsoft Office, keep in mind that each of the programs was developed to fulfill a particular task.
+When designing with Microsoft Office, keep in mind that each program is designed to fulfill a particular task.

 Microsoft Publisher is the best option for laying out printed documents.
 It has many useful templates to easily setup booklets, brochures, folded cards and other printed documents.
-It has rudimentary diagnostic tools to let a third-party printer know if something is wrong with the document (missing fonts or graphics) and to make fixing those problems easier.
+It also has rudimentary diagnostic tools to communicate with a third-party printer if something is wrong with the document (missing fonts or graphics).

-Microsoft Word was developed from old word processing programs, over the years more features were added to allow more formatting options and even added pictures, but fundamentally its’ main purpose is to act as your computer’s text editor or ‘typewriter.’
-When designing documents like trifold brochures or quarter-sheet flyers it is important to think of the margins and columns carefully.
-Keep in mind that Word does not output high-quality graphics and pictures, its designers have desktop inkjet printers in mind for final output rather than professional printing equipment.
+Microsoft Word’s main purpose is to act as the computer’s text editor or “typewriter.”
+When designing documents like trifold brochures or quarter-sheet flyers, it is important to consider the margins and columns.
+Also note that Word does not output high-quality graphics and pictures; its designers have desktop inkjet printers in mind for final output rather than professional printing equipment.

-Microsoft PowerPoint is a great tool for putting together presentations for a computer screen or overhead projection and printing notes and outlines to help an audience follow along with a presentation.
-Designing other documents (i.e., brochures, flyers, booklets) in PowerPoint is not recommended, it is nearly impossible to get professional printing results because of its focus on screen output rather than printing output.
+Microsoft PowerPoint is a great tool for creating presentations for a computer screen or overhead projector, and printing notes and outlines to help an audience follow along with a presentation.
+Designing other documents (i.e., brochures, flyers, booklets) in PowerPoint is not recommended; it is nearly impossible to obtain professional printing results because of the program’s focus on screen output rather than printing output.

-Microsoft Excel is designed to organize data, there are a variety of functions for which it is very useful (organizing addresses for a mail merge for instance), but laying out a printed page is not one of them.
-Since the entire purpose of the program is organizing raw data, most “layout” functions are lost when opening an Excel document on a different computer than what it was originally designed on.
+Microsoft Excel is not designed to create layouts for a printed document.
+Since the entire purpose of the program is organizing raw data, most “layout” functions are lost when opening an Excel document on a computer other than the machine it was originally designed on.